 The Southern Hilltowns Adult Education Center (SHAEC) has been offering quality adult education programming in the Southern Hilltowns of Western Massachusetts for the past thirteen years.
 Students can study math, science, reading, writing, social studies, computers and other subjects that enhance workplace skills and encourage leadership.
 Most of our GED, Adult basic education, and computer classes are held at our computer lab, consisting of nine computers, housed in room 152, in the Gateway Regional High School Complex.
 Our computer lab is open to the public, and available for use by appointment, arrangement, or during regularly scheduled class times.
 Our core classes focus on work readiness, employment, job training, basic and intermediate computer skills, and are always free.
-Contact Michele Klemaszewski for more information or visit our website at: www.shaec.org
+Contact Michele Kenney for more information or visit our website at: www.shaec.org

-The Early Childhood Education Project (ECE)
+Early Education Workforce Project

 Community Works was recently featured on Masslive.com.
 Click here to read the article